Health Coping with Asthma

-These mites are invisible to the naked eye but our present in dust, triggering an allergic reaction.
+These mites are invisible to the naked eye but are present in dust, triggering an allergic reaction.

-If you do feel a cold coming on I swear taking Honey as it has antimicrobial properties which can
+If you do feel a cold coming on, I swear to take Honey as it has antimicrobial properties which can

 Help fight some bacteria and viruses.
 Just stir some honey into hot water and drink.